Nirvaan Nadeem

 Nirvaan Nadeem is a Pakistani actor, director and founder/director of Ajoka Institute and Nirvaan Superfoods.
 As an actor, he has worked on television and theater.
-He appeared in several Urdu television series including Mohabbat Jaye Bhar Mein, Sehra Teri Pyas and Behkawa, feature film "Baaji" as well as numerous projects for ISPR including "Ehd-e-Wafa", Shezad Roy/Ayesha Omer music video "Meray Dhol Sipahiya" and drama series "Sehra Teri Pyaas" for Pakistan Rangers.
+He appeared in several Urdu television series including Mohabbat Jaye Bhar Mein, Sehra Teri Pyas and Behkawa, feature film "Baaji" as well as numerous projects for ISPR including "Ehd-e-Wafa", and the Shehzad Roy and Ayesha Omer music video "Meray Dhol Sipahiya".

 Career

-The son of playwright, former PTV Deputy MD Shahid Nadeem and TV/theater Director and Ajoka Theatre founder Madeeha Gauhar, Nadeem made his debut from PTV as an actor.
+He was born in Sopore, the son of playwright and former PTV Deputy MD Shahid Nadeem and TV/theater director and Ajoka Theatre founder Madeeha Gauhar.
+He is a graduate of the National College of Arts.

+Nadeem made his debut from PTV as an actor.
 He first played the leading role in PTV's Sehra Teri Pyas alongside Sanam Baloch.

-He also worked in theater as an actor and director and remained associated with Ajoka Theater which was founded by his mother in 1984.
+He also worked in theater as an actor and director and continues to be associated with Ajoka Theatre.